 Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive, and experimental methods of research.
 Practice in the definition of problems, formulation of hypotheses, construction of samples, control of variables, and interpretation of results.
-213. Advanced Quantitative Methods in Educational Research (3) Application of correlation and tests of significance, including nonparametric Application of correlation and tests of significance, including nonparametric and multivariate techniques, to research designs in such areas as curriculum, human development, student learning, counseling, and administration.
-Educational Psychology 220.
-Advanced Educational Psychology (3) Prerequisite: Education 110 or 112.
+213. Advanced Quantitative Methods in Educational Research (3) Prerequisite: Education 153.

+Application of correlation and tests of significance, including nonparametric and multivariate techniques, to research designs in such areas as curriculum, human development, student learning, counseling, and administration.

+Educational Psychology

+220. Advanced Educational Psychology (3)

+Prerequisite: Education 110 or 112.

-Advanced study of the research and its application to learning and human 221.
-Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 120, 151, 152, Problems in educational testing.
+Advanced study of the research and its application to learning and human growth.
+221. Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 120, 151, 152.
+Problems in educational testing.
 Emphasis upon construction, administration, and validation of teacher-made tests.
 222. The Gifted Child (3) Prerequisites: Education 110, or 111 and 112.

 The abilities and characteristics of the intellectually gifted or talented; related problems of curriculum, teaching, administration and guidance.
-223. Educational Psychology (Community College) (2) Fieldwork required.
+223. Educational Psychology: Community College (2) Fieldwork required.